chandravamshi/React-notes/README.md

 - You can update component state based on user interactions to dynamically change the UI.
 - React uses event delegation to handle events efficiently.

-Feel free to copy and paste this content into your README file on GitHub.
-Let me know if you need further clarification or have any questions!

 ---
 ## What are hooks and why hooks ?
 It is a new feature from react 16.8 which allow you to use react features without writing a class.